monzee/vanilla/README.md

 #### The proper way

-The proper way to request permissions is to declare them very early, probably during `#onCreate`.
+The proper way to request permissions is to declare them early on, like during `#onCreate`.
 Note that you only have to _declare_ them early, not submit.
 This way, the callbacks are restored after rotation and the fragment can invoke one of them when the permissions dialog is dismissed.